Enr1que319/Pandas-Challenge/README.md

     * Percentage and Count of Female Players
     * Percentage and Count of Other / Non-Disclosed

-- Purchasing Analysis (Gender)
+- Purchasing Analysis (by Gender)
-+ The below each broken by gender
     * Purchase Count
     * Average Purchase Price
     * Total Purchase Value
     * Average Purchase Total per Person by Gender

++ Gender Demographics (each broken into bins of 4 years)
+    * Purchase Count
+    * Average Purchase Price
+    * Total Purchase Value
+    * Average Purchase Total per Person by Age Group